Ishbia hopes no punishment from NBA for Nuggets’ Jokic

 “Great win for the Suns last night in an amazing series so far!”
 Ishbia posted.
 “That should be and is the only story.
 Suspending or fining anyone over last nights incident would not be right.
 I have alot of respect for Jokic and don’t want to see anything like that.
 Excited for game 5!
 Go Suns!”

-A fine from the league could be in line for Jokic.
+A fine could be in line Monday for the two-time NBA MVP.
 Or no punishment at all.
-But a suspension isn’t out of the realm of possibility, either, with the second-round series moving back to Denver for Game 5 on Tuesday night tied at 2-2 after both teams won at home.
+But a suspension isn’t out of the realm of possibility, either, with the second-round series moving back to Denver for Game 5 on Tuesday night tied at 2-2 after both teams held serve at home

-Nuggets coach Michael Malone is scheduled to address the media on Monday afternoon.
+Nuggets coach Michael Malone is scheduled to address the media Monday afternoon.

 The mini-fracas began when Suns guard Josh Okogie crashed into the seats while trying to save a loose ball.
 He landed in a group of fans on the baseline that included Ishbia, who held on to the basketball.